 This certification exam will provide reassurance to future employers that your stated skills have been verified and sustained.
 The ADA, American Dental Association, actively promotes the CDT.

 The Dental Laboratory Technology program offers six areas of specialty for candidates to choose from.
-These include: Implants, Ceramics, Orthodontics, Crown and Bridge, Partial Dentures, and Complete Dentures.
+These include Implants, Ceramics, Orthodontics, Crown and Bridge, Partial Dentures, and Complete Dentures.

 Each person possesses talents, abilities to learn, and soft skills that increase their potential success in a career path.
-Self-reflect or ask a trusted friend if you possess some of the attributes below; you may be surprised.
+Self-reflect or ask a trusted friend if you have some of the attributes below; you may be surprised.